What Are the Common Window Sizes for Homes?

 1) Awning Windows

-Awning windows come in four standard sizes:
+Awning window sizes come in four standard measurements:

 2) Casement Windows